 The transition generally takes from twelve to eighteen months to complete.
 The tasks listed below do not necessarily occur in this exact order.

 - The wardens notify the Bishop of the "vacancy in the cure" and of date effective.

-- The Canon for Deployment meets with the Vestry as soon as possible to review the search process and assist the vestry in planning for the transition.
+- The Canon for Transition Ministry meets with the Vestry as soon as possible to review the search process and assist the vestry in planning for the transition.
 The Search Committee should not be formed until after this meeting and after the Rector* has left.

 - The parish celebrates the ministry of the departing priest.

 - The vestry decides about pastoral leadership coverage for the transition.
 Interim pastor candidates must be approved by the Bishop.

 - After meeting with the Canon for Transition Ministry, the Vestry selects a Search Chair.

 - The Vestry and Search Chair select the Search Committee, making sure they are representative of parish constituencies and groups, including on third from the vestry.
 They should be Communicants in Good Standing.
 Paid staff members, relatives of the former rector, relatives of wardens, and relatives of deacons associated with the parish should not serve on this committee.
 The Chair of the Search Committee should be a person of prayer with excellent organizational and group process skills.